 TecSalud del Tecnológico de Monterrey

-David Elsley, MBA - President and CEO
+David Elsley, MBA - President, CEO and Director

-Founder and CEO of Vasogen Inc., with 25 years experience developing, financing and managing all aspects of corporate development of biotechnology and high-growth organizations.
+Founder and CEO of Vasogen Inc., with 25 years of experience developing, financing and managing all aspects of corporate development of biotechnology and high-growth organizations.

-Chris Waddick, MBA, CPA — CFO
+Chris Waddick, MBA, CPA, CMA - Chief Financial Officer

 Thirty years of experience in financial and executive roles in the biotechnology and energy industries, former Chief Financial Officer and Chief Operating Officer of Vasogen Inc.